Football clubs

 1945 - 1946

-Victoria Rangers competed for one season following the reformation of the Hastings League after World War Two; the team used Wishing Tree Road for home games.
+Victoria Rangers competed for one season following the re‑formation of the Hastings League after the Second World War.
+Their home ground was situated at Wishing Tree Road.

 Wednesday Athletic